pasoevi/innfin/doc/innfin.md

 Dark elves are the most mysterious of the lot.
 Seeing their innate stats, it is difficult to foresee where they would thrive and where they would perish.
-They can be outstanding ranged combatants with their mastery of archery and singing spells.
+They can be outstanding ranged combatants with their mastery of archery and spells singing.
 They are, however, hated by many creatures and feared by yet more.

 ## Dwarf

 Dwarves are the most typical melee fighters with high health points, good defence and high damage.
-This doesn't mean that they have much lower strength in other stats, but this advantage in melee fighting drives them (or the player manipulating them&#x2026;) into further developing this skill and therefore neglecting some other skills.
+This doesn't mean that they have much lower ability in other stats, but this advantage in melee fighting drives them (or the player manipulating them) into further developing this skill and therefore neglecting some other skills.
 This makes them stand out in early to mid game but facing significant unforeseen challenges in late game if overly specialized.

 ## Human